Blue Line (Lagos Transit): Phase I

 The first phase was opened for testing on 21 December 2022.
 This phase travels 13 km from Lagos Marina to Mile 2 interchanging with the Red and Green Lines.
 The 5 stations being opened are: Lagos Marina, National Theatre, Orile Iganmu, Suru Alaba, Mile 2.
-The line was undergoing testing during December 2022 and January 2023 before opening to passengers on 4 September, 2023.
+The line underwent testing during December 2022 and January 2023 before opening to passengers on 4 September 2023.

+Operational Status

+The Blue line opened on 4 September 2023.
+In its first year (ending in September 2024), the Blue Line carried roughly 2 million passengers.